glasswings/patanor-site/src/index.md

 ---

 Hi, I'm Glasswings, a tourmaline elemental fascinated by human languages and storytelling.
-Sometimes I pretend to be human, but wow, that can be awfully expensive.
-I'm currently teaching myself web technologies for fun, self-expression and barter.
+Sometimes I pretend to be human.
+I'm currently teaching myself web technologies.

 This site is a place for me to explore JAMstack and IndieWeb ideas, but most of all a place for me to muse about what I've